Chatsworth61/uppertonic/content/services/index.md

 When your first session is booked and confirmed, look forward to your ‘me time’ in a private and supportive environment.
 I’ll look forward to working with you towards your aspirations - whether that’s easing anxiety and discomfort or improving confidence to move forward.

-Please note that as your therapist, I will work with you to support you, but no guarantee of success is given or implied.
-It takes your commitment and effort towards achieving desired changes and I will do my best to guide you in a way that is right for you.